Category:Super High Fidelity

-The Top of the consumer line A-7300, was a 3 head version of the A-7300RX and 25-2 both 4 head machines.
-Essentially the same as its more sophisticated brothers but without the separate amplifier unit and without the dBx noise reduction system.
+The Top of the consumer line Teac A-7300, was similar to the A-7300RX and 25-2 both semi-pro machines.
+Essentially the same as its more sophisticated brothers but without the separate amplifier unit with the dBx noise reduction system.
 Specifications were very similar to the A-7300RX when not in dBx mode.

 Available in quarter-track stereo (A-7300) and half -track stereo (A-7300-2T) versions, prices when new (in the UK) were £849 and £862 respectively.
 Unlike previous Teac models, the A-7300 has all logic circuitry in the transport for more efficient movement through the functions.